Dynamic Assortment Selection under the Nested Logit Models

 \subsection{Related Works}

-Static assortment planning with known choice behavior has been an active research area since the seminal works by \citet{Ryzin1999,Mahajan2001}.
-When the customer makes the choice according to the MNL model, \citet{Talluri2004,Gallego2004} proved an optimal assortment will belong to revenue-ordered assortments (a.k.a. nested-by-revenue assortments).
+Static assortment planning with known choice behavior has been an active research area since the seminal works by \citet{Ryzin1999} and \citet{Mahajan2001}.
+When the customer makes the choice according to the MNL model, \citet{Talluri2004} and \citet{Gallego2004} proved an optimal assortment will belong to revenue-ordered assortments (a.k.a. nested-by-revenue assortments).
 An alternative proof is provided in \cite{Liu2008}.
-This important structural result enables the efficient computation of static assortment planning under the MNL model, which reduces the number of candidate assortments from $2^N$ to $N$, where $N$ is the number of products.
+This important structural result enables the efficient computation of static assortment planning under the MNL model, which reduces the number of candidate assortments from $2^N$ to $N$, where $N$ is the number of products per nest.
 When there is a set constraint on the assortment set, an efficient polynomial-time algorithm (with running time $O(N^2)$) was proposed in \cite{Rusmevichientong2010}.
-For nested logit models, \citet{davis2014assortment} proved an important structural result that the optimal assortment within each nest is revenue-ordered, which will also be used in designing our dynamic policy.
-Assuming that there are $M$ nests and $N$ products within each nest, \cite{Li2014} further proposed an efficient greedy algorithm to find an optimal assortment set with $O(N M\log M)$ time complexity. \citet{Kok11} considered the joint assortment optimization and pricing problems with a restricted number of nests.
-There are several extensions of assortment planning under nested logit models.
-For example, \citet{Gallego2014} studied constrained nested logit model; \citet{Li2015d} extended the popular two-level nested logit model to $d$-level nested logit model with $d\geq 2$; and \citet{Zhang17paired} studied the paired combinatorial nested logit model.
-In addition, there are extensive research on static assortment optimization for more complex choice models, e.g., a robust version of MNL \citep{rusmevichientong2012robust}, mixture of logits models \citep{Bront2009, Mendez-Diaz2014,rusmevichientong2014assortment}, Markov chain based choice models \citep{Blanchet2016,Desir2015}, Mallows based choice models \citep{Desir2016}, and a general class of choice models based on a distribution over permutations \citep{Farias2013}.
+For nested logit models, \citet{davis2014assortment} proved an important structural result that the optimal assortment within each nest is revenue-ordered, which will also be used in designing our dynamic policies.
+Assuming that there are $M$ nests and $N$ products within each nest, \cite{Li2014} further proposed an efficient greedy algorithm to find an optimal assortment set with $O(N M\log M)$ time complexity. \citet{Kok11} considered the joint assortment optimization and pricing problem with a restricted number of nests.
+There are several recent works on static assortment planning under variants of nested logit models.
+For example, \citet{Gallego2014} studied the constrained nested logit model; \citet{Li2015d} extended the popular two-level nested logit model to a $d$-level nested logit model with $d\geq 2$; \citet{Zhang17paired} studied the paired combinatorial nested logit model.
+In addition, there are extensive research on static assortment optimization for more complex choice models, e.g., a robust version of MNL \citep{rusmevichientong2012robust}, the mixture of logit models \citep{Bront2009, Mendez-Diaz2014,rusmevichientong2014assortment}, Markov chain-based choice models \citep{Blanchet2016,Desir2015}, the generalized attraction model \citep{Wang:13:assortment}, Mallows-based choice models \citep{Desir2016}, a multiple attempt model \citep{Chung:18}, contextual MNL \citep{Wang:17:person}, and a general class of choice models based on a distribution over permutations \citep{Farias2013}.